 Federal Labour Law: Article 133, IV prohibits employers or their representatives forcing workers by coercion or by any other means to join a union or to withdraw from the union to which they are affiliated.
-Articles 390 BIS and 390 TER state that for the registration of an initial collective bargaining agreement or revision to the agreement, the union must first obtain the Certificate of Representativeness from the Federal Centre for Conciliation and Labour Registration, and the Centre will verify that the content is approved by the majority of workers covered by the agreement, through a personal, free and secret ballot vote.
+Articles 390 BIS and 390 TER state that for the registration of an initial collective bargaining agreement, the union must first obtain the Certificate of Representivity from the Federal Centre for Conciliation and Labour Registration (Federal Centre), and the Centre will verify that the content is approved by the majority of workers covered by the agreement, through a personal, free, direct and secret-ballot vote.